MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 # Extension concepts and architecture

 This article provides a brief introduction to understand extension concepts and architecture which will help you while building an extension.
-To understand what a Microsoft Edge \(Chromium\) extension is, we first need to fully understand what a multi-tab browser, like Microsoft Edge works.
+To understand what a Microsoft Edge \(Chromium\) extension is, we first need to fully understand how a multi-tab browser, like Microsoft Edge works.

 ### How a browser works?